agonzalezro/agonzalezro.github.io/_content/talks/pygrunn_2013.rst

 will not have enough time to explain all, so, my subconscious decided that I should be talking as a machine gun.

+Below, you will find the slides, if not, `try this link`_.

 .. raw:: html

     <script async class="speakerdeck-embed" data-id="398a32709de70130aa882eefb3b6c3d2" data-ratio="1.6" src="//speakerdeck.com/assets/embed.js"></script>